Volatility forecasting with machine learning and intraday commonality: Introduction

 \section{Introduction}

-Forecasting and modeling stock return volatility has been of interest to both academics and practitioners over the past years.
-Recent advances in high-frequency trading (HFT) highlight the need for robust and accurate intraday volatility forecasts.
-Intraday volatility estimates are important for pricing derivatives, managing risk, and devising quantitative strategies.
+Forecasting and modeling stock return volatility has been of interest to both academics and practitioners.
+Recent advances in high-frequency trading (HFT) highlight the need for robust and accurate intraday volatility forecasts. {For example, Deutsche B\"{o}rse, one of the world's leading data and technology service providers, launched the ``Intraday Volatility Forecast'' project in 2015 to provide intraday volatility forecasts up to 30-min for DAX, EURO STOXX 50 and Euro-Bund.}

+{\citet{engle2012forecasting} pointed out that intraday volatility forecasts are important for managing risk, pricing derivatives, and devising quantitative strategies, especially in high-frequency trading. \citet{stroud2014bayesian} also demonstrated that intraday measures are useful for market makers, high-frequency trading, and option traders.
+Specifically, intraday volatility forecasts may support traders in assessing the likelihood of price changes and therefore better understanding the risk involved in certain automated trading strategies (see \citet{bates2019crashes}).
+Screen traders could leverage volatility forecasts to support live trading and enhance the pre-trade transaction cost analysis from the risk assessment of price slippage.
+Intraday volatility forecasts are also helpful for practitioners screening for high-volatility opportunities and trading corresponding option strategies (see \citet{ni2008volatility}).}

-\mc{To the best of our knowledge}, unlike daily volatility forecasting models, forecasting intraday volatility has received scant attention in the research literature.
-It is pointed out that conventional parametric models, such as GARCH and stochastic volatility models, may be inadequate for modeling intraday returns \cite{andersen1997intraday}.
-In recent works \cite{andersen2003modeling,corsi2009simple}, high-frequency data are used to estimate daily realized volatility (RV) by summing squared intraday returns.
-However, these methods are potentially restrictive and are often difficult to apply when forecasting intraday volatility.
-Some related literature will be reviewed briefly in the next section.
+{To the best of our knowledge}, unlike daily volatility forecasting, intraday volatility has not yet received much attention in the research literature.
+It is pointed out by \citet{andersen1997intraday} that conventional parametric models, such as GARCH and stochastic volatility (SV) models, may fail to reveal certain features of intraday returns.
+In \citet{andersen2003modeling} and \citet{corsi2009simple}, high-frequency data are used to estimate daily realized volatility (RV) by summing squared intraday returns.
+Some related literature on this aspect will be reviewed briefly in the next section.
+These methods {may reveal important information about characteristics of daily returns and volatilities, but do not easily lend themselves applicable to the task of} forecasting intraday volatility.